D-Wealth-bit/DSA-EXCEL-PROJECT/README.md

 ### Data cleaning and preparation
 - In the initial phase of the data cleaning and preparations, we perform the following;

+- The product category field was split into five subcategories using Excel's Text to Columns feature.
+- The first four extracted categories were merged back into the main dataset and renamed for clarity.
+- Analysis was primarily conducted on the main category to allow for concise and meaningful pivot table summaries.

+  ### Analytical Techniques
+- Excel’s IF function was used to identify products with 50% or more discount.
+- COUNTIF function calculated the total count of such discounted products.
+- Pivot tables and summary statistics were created to explore patterns in rating counts and discount levels.

+  ### Analysis

+  I was able to get answers to the following questions using Excel for analysis

   - What is the average discount percentage by product category?
   - How many products are listed under each category?
   - What is the total number of reviews per category?